Is Poker legal in Kentucky (ky)? Online Poker Laws in Kentucky Explained

-The state claimed that they were the "sole owner of the property and entitled to possession."
+The Bluegrass State has taken an even tougher stance against online gaming.
+In 2011, Kentucky attempted to "seize" Internet poker domain names for several popular online poker sites, claiming that they were the "sole owner of the property and entitled to possession."
 Three years earlier the state had attempted the same thing with 141 Internet gambling domain names in an attempt to "stop illegal Internet gambling that is occurring within the Commonwealth, in blatant disregard for and violation of Kentucky anti-gambling law and public nuisance law."

-In June 2013, Kentucky Governor Steve Beshear announced the state would receive a settlement of $6.075 million from the 2008 case, which was filed on behalf of the Kentucky Justice and Public Safety Cabinet.
+In June 2013, Kentucky Governor Steve Beshear announced the state would receive a settlement of just over $6 million from the 2008 case, which was filed on behalf of the Kentucky Justice and Public Safety Cabinet.